RutujaWagh19/MachineLearning_1/README.md

 Run function.py

 Train the model
-Once the data is collected, train the model using the trainmodel.py script
+Once the data is collected, train the model using the trainmodel.py  script.

 Run the Application
 After training the model, you can run the application using the app.py script by app.py